-Importantly, an assessment of any 'cloud' or other externally hosted service should be undertaken, as there may be legislative restrictions on the hosting of information - for example, the Privacy Act currently restricts personal information from being transmitted outside of Australia.
+Importantly, an assessment of any externally hosted service should be undertaken, as there may be legislative restrictions on the hosting of information - for example, the Privacy Act currently restricts personal information from being transmitted outside of Australia.

-Risks assessed when third parties (including information providers, data recipients - clinicians, clinical colleges, government agencies and funders, http://www.racgp.org.au/your-practice/standards/computer-and-information-security-standards/ vendors, integrators) request access to information or when information is hosted externally should be treated before any access is granted.
+Risks assessed when third parties (including information providers, researchers, data recipients - clinicians, clinical colleges, government agencies and funders, vendors, integrators) request access to information or when information is hosted externally should be treated before any access is granted.
 Specific considerations should include, but not be limited to:

-- description of the reason for the access
+- Description of the reason for the access

-- ensuring third parties only receive access to that which they require and no more
+- Ensuring third parties only receive access to that which they require and no more

-- access control methods
+- Access control methods

-- responsibilities for support (include in Service Level Agreements)
+- Responsibilities for support (include in Service Level Agreements)

-- agreements (confidentiality and penalties etc)
+- Agreements (confidentiality and penalties etc)

-- identification of external users
+- Identification of external users

-- auditing of third party access.
+- Auditing of third-party access.